AllisonFavour/fm-challenge6/README.md

 ## Acknowledgments

 Thanks to myself for starting and finishing this particular project, also thanks to chatgpt and claude ai for the quick reminder and providing code suggestions to boost ideas and help learn on the go.
+What a time to be alive!